-- " Euro-denominated contracts - " The securitised borrowers are not subject to any bankruptcy procedure - " All contracts have been entered by Alba Leasing in 2010 or later - " Contracts pay by RID (ie direct debit) - " Payment frequency is monthly/bi-monthly/quarterly/semi annual - " Contract is not delinquent for more than 30 days; - " Either fixed-rate or floating-rate contracts (in the latter case indexed to one-, three- or six-month Euribor) - " Contracts are regulated by Italian law - " All assets are finished and delivered to the lessee - " Lease assets are registered/located in Italy - " The leased objects are regularly insured and are (1) real estate properties, (2) trains, ships, boats, airplanes, (3) auto and other commercial vehicles and (4) equipment - " No lessee is either an Alba Leasing employee, shareholder or any government or semi-government institution. - " All lease contracts are "net" leases (eg if the asset is destroyed or damaged the lessee is still obliged to make the payments) - " All lease agreements include the option to buy the residual value - " Maximum residual contractual maturity is (1) auto: September 2027, (2) equipment: February 2030, (3) real estate: July 2035, (4) airplanes/trains/ships: October 2029.
+- " Euro-denominated contracts - " The securitised borrowers are not subject to any bankruptcy procedure - " All contracts have been entered by Alba Leasing in 2010 or later - " Contracts pay by RID (ie direct debit) - " Payment frequency is monthly/bi-monthly/quarterly/semi annual - " Contract is not delinquent for more than 30 days; - " Either fixed-rate or floating-rate contracts (in the latter case indexed to one-, three- or six-month Euribor) - " Contracts are regulated by Italian law - " All assets are finished and delivered to the lessee - " Lease assets are registered/located in Italy - " The leased objects are regularly insured and are (1) real estate properties, (2) trains, ships, boats, airplanes, (3) auto and other commercial vehicles and (4) equipment - " No lessee is either an Alba Leasing employee, shareholder or any government or semi-government institution. - " All lease contracts are "net" leases (eg if the asset is destroyed or damaged the lessee is still obliged to make the payments) - " All lease agreements include the option to buy the residual value - " Maximum residual contractual maturity is (1) auto: August 2029, (2) equipment: July 2031, (3) real estate: July 2036, (4) airplanes/trains/ships: July 2031. - " Exclusion of lease agreements in relation to which the relevant debtor benefited, as of the Valuation Date, from the suspension of the payment pursuant to the relevant law provisions enacted during the Covid crisis.